Anupama Kumar

+Besides acting and modelling, Anupama has also worked as a journalist, television anchor, and television producer.
+She played mother roles in several films including Muppozhudhum Un Karpanaigal (2012) and Sarpatta Parambarai (2021).

 Career

 Born at Coimbatore, Tamil Nadu, Anupama mostly lived in North India.
-She had been mainly involved in the field of television for over thirteen years, working as an anchor, visualizer, journalist and even producer.
-Later she started off into a modelling and acting career, featuring in more than 300 commercials along with the likes of Shah Rukh Khan and Mohanlal.
+She had been working in television for over thirteen years, working as an anchor, visualiser, journalist and producer.
+Later she started modelling and acting, appearing in more than 300 commercials.
 She had appeared in several Hindi language television series such as Kabhi Aaye Na Judaai, Mission Fateh, Shaka Laka Boom Boom and The Magic Make-Up Box as well.
-Kumar debuted in Indian films with the critically acclaimed 2010 film Ishqiya in a cameo.
+Kumar debuted in Indian films with Partha (2003) before appearing in the 2010 film Ishqiya in a photograph appearance.